MichaelCurrin/dev-cheatsheets/cheatsheets/containers/dockerfile.md

 # cp -r src /root/src

 # Warning.
 # If the destination is a directory, the whole directory will be copied into the directory.
-Different to
 COPY src fuzz
 # mkdir /root/fuzz
 # cp -r src /root/fuzz/src
 # NOT
 # cp -r src /root/fuzz

-# Use globstart to copy contents of directory into a new name.
+# Use globstar to copy contents of directory into a new name.
 COPY src/* fuzz
 # mkdir /root/fuzz/
 # cp -r src/* /root/fuzz